ucsc/site-giving/source/_posts/2021-10-28-gunderson.md

 <figure class="inline-image right">
 {% asset gunderson-barnes-costume-dinner.jpg magick:resize=400 alt='Gregg Barnes and Jim Gunderson' %}
 <figcaption>Gregg Barnes (seated) and Jim Gunderson at a 50th anniversary celebration of a production of <em>Julius Casear</em> with costumes designed by comics artist Jack Kirby.
-Photo courtesy of Jim Gunderson.</figcaption></figure>Harmon has been working hard, raising funds, and giving back since she was a child.
+Photo courtesy of Jim Gunderson.</figcaption></figure>

 Though Broadway is a world away from the executive boardrooms Gunderson frequents in his governance practice, it is one in which he is well acquainted and closely connected.